brunch/brunch/docs/config.md

   }
   ```
 * all `config.npm.globals` will be included in **every** entry point and joinTo
 * `entryPoints` only work with javascript files.
-No stylesheets or templates
+If you want to also include your templates, keep a `joinTo` for them

 ## `npm`